AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/update-expression.md

 slug: ../dev-guide/high-level/update-expression
 ---

-A detailed guide how to build UpdateExpressions is TBD
+A detailed guide on how to build UpdateExpressions is TBD